InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 If the input is invalid, such as if the input is not a number, or is not greater than zero, the program will ask the user repeatedly until a valid input A is given.

+NOTE: The max input possible is 47.
+Inputting 48 or above will make the program ask the user for valid input once again as input 48 and above causes an integer overflow.

 ![alt text](/images/image3.png)

 When two valid inputs A and B have been given by the user, the first A fibonacci numbers and the first B fibonacci numbers are shown along with the sum of those collection of numbers.
 Then, the program then showns what the GCD (Greatest Common Divisor) of these two sums are.

+NOTE: Once the input values exceeds 11, the text display for the fibonacci is shortend to have a ... and only shows the last number on the sequence afterwards.

 ![alt text](/images/image4.png)